Sutton Park NNR: Wartime camps

 During World War I, convalescent camps were built in the Park.
 During World War II further camps were built; these were first used for enemy aliens, then for U.S. forces prior to D-Day, and finally for Nazi German and Italian prisoners of war.

 Scouting

 In 1957, the 50th anniversary of Scouting was celebrated when the 9th World Scout Jamboree, held concurrently with the 6th World Rover Moot and the 2nd World Scout Indaba, was held in the park, with participants from all over the world.
 The event is commemorated by a short stone pillar in the centre of the park.

 Radio 1 Roadshow

-On Sunday 30 August 1992, 100,000 fans attended the BBC Radio 1 biggest ever Roadshow to celebrate the 25th anniversary of Radio 1 with live performances from bands including Del Amitri, Aswad, The Farm and Status Quo.
+On 30 August 1992, 100,000 fans attended BBC Radio 1's biggest ever Roadshow to celebrate the 25th anniversary of Radio 1 with live performances from bands including Del Amitri, Aswad, The Farm and Status Quo.
 Free buses were provided by Travel West Midlands and a large Radio 1 Air ship floated above the park.